tmarjomaa/building4/content/posts/visualizing-ruuvitag-sensor-data-in-grafana-cloud.md

 ## Summary

-In this blog I demonstrated how to read Ruuvitag measurement data over Bluetooth and send it to InfluxDB Cloud, which can be easily connected to a Grafana Cloud for visualizing the measurement data.
+In this blog I demonstrated how to read RuuviTag measurement data over Bluetooth and send it to InfluxDB Cloud, which in turn can be easily connected as a data source to Grafana Cloud for visualizing the measurement data.